SarvSrid/CSC372Project/README.md

    git clone <https://github.com/SarvSrid/CSC372Project.git>
    cd project-b

+### Sign-in
+- testuser@example.com
+- password123

 ### Database name
 - pixel_art.db

-###Testing JSON files
+### Testing JSON files
 - test.json

+### API
+- Unsplash API for calling images to post on products page
+- API is not visible to the public and protected

 ### Running server commands
 - nodemon server.js
 - npm start

 ### How to begin
 - When loading the localhost server, click the signin option first in the navigation bar.
+(Reference the sign-in section above)
 - You will not be able to see all the products until you click on the signin option first.
 - once signed in, you will be able to see the products and interact with the website.
 - There is an option in the navigation bar to go to the admin page called "Admin" and